 - Numbers added directly to your Calling Device list

 The first source is described in the “Adding a Caller ID” section.
+Read on below for instructions for the second source.

 Adding a Calling Device